atong01/website/content/authors/admin/_index.md

 #{style="text-align: justify;"}
 ---

-I am a principle investigator at [Aithyra](https://www.oeaw.ac.at/aithyra) in Vienna, Austria.
+I am a principal investigator at [Aithyra](https://www.oeaw.ac.at/aithyra) in Vienna, Austria.
 Aithyra is a new research institute at the intersection of machine learning and life sciences led by [Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and funded by the